 Slowly, the world is shutting down, fear is overtaking us.
 But fear is not an option.
 The virus is deadly, but it is not the virus alone that engenders fear.
-Much of the world is afraid because people realise that we live in institutional deserts, that our elected leaders are mostly incompetent, and that the profit motive has focused so much of human potential on money rather than on humanity.
-The deep loneliness that has fallen like a shroud on the world comes from that realisation as much as from the enforced social isolation.
+Much of the world is afraid because people realize that we live in institutional deserts, that our elected leaders are mostly incompetent, and that the profit motive has focused so much of human potential on money rather than on humanity.
+The deep loneliness that has fallen like a shroud on the world comes from that realization as much as from the enforced social isolation.
 A majority of the world’s heads of governments rely upon fear to bewilder their populations; they thrive on panics of one kind or another.
 They simply do not have the moral fibre to lead us as this pandemic rushes through our lives.

 News from Italy is startling, but it is a prelude of what might happen if the virus fully enters the favelas and bastis of the world.
-It is little known that the Spanish flu of 1918-1919 had its worst impact in Western India; of those millions who died in that pandemic, 60% were from this part of India, and those who died were weakened already by malnutrition enforced by British colonial policy.
+It is little known that the Spanish flu of 1918-1919 had its worst impact in Western India; of those millions who died in that pandemic, 60 percent were from this part of India; and those who died were weakened already by malnutrition enforced by British colonial policy.
 Today, the hungry live in these belts of slums that thus far have not been dramatically hit by the virus.
 If death begins to stalk those areas, where medical care has been severely depleted, the numbers of those who will die shall be startling, the wretchedness of the class structure evident in the mortuary.

 The poet Margaret Randall, whose memoir I Never Left Home has just been published, has sent us a poem that sets the mood for this period: